boxalino/exporter-magento2/README.md

 For the Magento2 integration, Boxalino comes with a divided approach: data exporter, framework layer and integration layer.
 The current repository is used for the data exporter layer.

+*It is an adaptation of the master branch to be used for PHP 7.0 setups.*

 ## About the data synchronization

 With the use of the Boxalino account it is possible to create 2 data indexes: *production* (your live setup) and *development* (staging area).